-- All Members correspondence should be forwarded to M/s.
-KFin Technologies Limited, the Registrar and Share Transfer Agent of the Company or to the Investor Service Department at the Registered Office of the Company at the addresses mentioned below. - The Company's dedicated e-mail address for Investors' Complaints and other communications is levercare.shareholder@unilever.com.
+- Agent of the Company or to the Investor Service Department at the Registered Office of the Company at the addresses mentioned below. - The Company's dedicated e-mail address for Investors' Complaints and other communications is levercare.shareholder@unilever.com.